-The alternative deployment methods developed to date should reduce operational costs, however the actual initial and operational costs are much higher than originally envisioned.
+The alternative deployment methods developed to date should reduce operational costs, however the actual initial and operational costs of alternative deployed units are much higher than originally envisioned.
 This is due to the higher initial capital costs, the required unique changes to the well head and well site equipment, and the required specially trained personnel to deploy the complex ESP system, which is inherently low in reliability from the start.

 With its core competence in permanent magnet (PM) motors, magnetic bearings, and magnetic fields, Upwing Energy is taking a completely new approach toward making electric submersible pumps (ESPs) more reliable and retrievable by introducing a disruptive design topology using proven technologies called the Upwing Magnetic Drive System™ (MDS).

 See how Upwing’s Magnetic Drive System (MDS) is creating a whole new approach to the artificial lift of oil

 Highly Reliable and Retrievable Design Topology

 The number one cause of ESP failures is the electrical system—the cable, penetrator and motor.
 Upwing is eliminating this failure mode by hermetically isolating all electrical components from the hostile production fluids by placing them in the annulus of the well as a part of a well’s permanent completion.

 The remaining mechanical components, such as the pump, thrust bearing, and Inconel sleeved motor rotor are placed on a retrievable string inside the well tubing.